olcf/dva-training-series/visit/README.md

 6. Select the `Linear` scaling option
 7. Change the `Color Table` to `Blues`
 8. Set `Opacity` to `Ramp`.
 With this setting, values of `v02` that are closer to 0 are more transparent, while values closer to 1 are more opaque.
-9. Hit "Apply" and close the operator attributes window.
+9. Click "Apply" and close the operator attributes window.
 10. Click on the ![Draw](visit_figs/draw.png) icon to generate your plot.

 <p align="center" width="100%">